 As software development evolves and programming languages change, features and functions are replaced with newer and more efficient options.
-In order for Blackboard to deliver the most modern and effective user experience, we will over time change parts of our applications.
+For Blackboard to deliver the most modern and effective user experience, we will over time change parts of our applications.
 This section of release notes lists features and functions that are no longer supported or targeted for end of life.
-See Platform Technologies and Client Technologies for more information on deprecated and unsupported applications.
+See Supported Technologies for Self-Hosted Systems and Browser Support for more information on deprecated and unsupported applications.

 Three legacy themes are deprecated in Blackboard Learn SP10.

 - WebCT Classic 2

 This means that all new features built for SP10 are not styled in these three themes.
 If you wish to continue using them, you need to include some additional steps in planning your upgrade to SP10.
 See CSS DIFF Tool for more information.

 If you continue using one of these themes with your default brand beyond SP9, or if you have licensed Community Engagement and are using one of these themes with any of your institution brands, it will be converted to a custom theme on your system.
 If you are not using one of these themes on your system, the theme will be intentionally removed during your upgrade to SP10.

 With the release of Blackboard Learn Service Pack 8, and going forward, Blackboard only supports operating in a 64-bit environment.
 You must be operating in a 64-bit environment to use any direct upgrade path to SP9 and SP10.
 If you are currently running Blackboard Learn in a 32-bit environment, you must migrate to a 64-bit environment first.
 This is especially relevant to Academic Suite 8.0 SP7 running on Windows.
 More information on migrating to a 64-bit environment is available at http://help.blackboard.com.